 Negotiating a short sale on your property can allow you to get out from underwater.
-For example, you bought a property for $400,000, but in today’s market it is only worth $230,000.
+Unfortunately home values do not always rise.
+Sometimes they drop, and drop dramatically,

-Since no one would be willing to buy the property for $300,000 in the current market, you can try to negotiate a short sale.
+Since no one would be willing to pay $300,000 for a property that is only worth $230,000, you can try to negotiate a short sale.
 By short selling your property, you could get the bank to accept closer to the current $230,000 value for the property.
-You can then negotiate with the bank to be released of the liability for the additional debt or you may have to work out a payment plan with the lender for the remaining $70,000 that you owed.
+You can then negotiate with the bank to be released of the liability for the additional debt or work out a payment plan with the lender for the remaining $70,000 that is owed.

-When you are negotiating short sale terms with your lender, you should try to get them to agree to a release of liability for the remaining debt owed.
+In a short sale, the bank is accepting less from a new buyer than what you owed on your loan.
+Since you are responsible for the remaining debt owed, you should try to negotiate with your lender to get them to agree to a release of liability.
 This means they will not try to pursue a deficiency judgment against you for the difference between what the lender received for the short sale of the property and the amount you actually owed.
-Make sure to get this in writing.
+It is important to get this release in writing.

-Even if they do not release you of the full amount you owe, the lender may be willing to hold you accountable for less than you owed.
+Even if the lender does not release you of the full amount you owe, they may be willing to hold you accountable for less than you owed.
 For example, if you still owed $70,000, they may be willing to accept $10,000 paid to them over monthly installments.

 The impact on your credit score will vary greatly based on if you have actually missed any mortgage payments and on your individual credit history.
 Your credit score could drop by as little as 40 points or as much as 200 points.

 Your goal is to get the lender to report the short sale as a “paid” debt on your credit report.
 If you can get the lender to agree to this, there will be no negative impact on your credit.
-Of course, they may reject this request, but it does not hurt to ask.
 Lenders may be more willing to report a short sale as paid in full for individuals who have never missed a payment and have a great credit score to begin with.